 Having bankruptcy and/or foreclosure removed from a credit report does not mean that the bankruptcy and/or foreclosure is expunged:

 - It might be deleted off credit report but the fact still remains that consumer did file bankruptcy and/or had a foreclosure and those records are still part of public records

 - Mortgage Applicants do not have to worry about other derogatory items being removed from credit report such as the following:

 - Other derogatory items

-This is because the mortgage application does not ask applicants nor does the application ask whether applicant had any derogatory items removed
+This is because the mortgage application does not ask applicants nor does the application ask whether the applicant had any derogatory items removed.

 Credit Repair During Mortgage Process